Dave-team/Knowledge-base/Business-Intelligence/BI development.md

     - Excel worksheet with details on each table
     - Open issues log highlighting unresolved issues
     - Discussion of known limitations in the design

+## Updates from Papier
+When people don't know the data yet:
+- Quick sessions to understand high level requirements
+- BI team to develop what makes sense as we understand roughly what the business is looking for
+- This gets sent to the stakeholder for review

+When there is existing data:
+- Quick sessions to understand high level requirements, KPIs
+- Use existing reports to replicate the data
+- Send to stakeholders for review and build from there

+When business knows data well:
+- Send spreadsheet with all API fields
+- Do they want this as:
+    - Dimension
+    - Measure?
+        - What measure type?
+- What calculated fields would they like to see?

+With all of this, remember it's iterative and the business will get back to BI if they want things changed